How Much Does Rainwater Harvesting Cost?

 Whether you’re looking for a way to live more sustainably or you just want to try to decrease your monthly water bill, rainwater harvesting provides a potential solution.
 But if you’re new to the concept, you’ll no doubt have questions surrounding the process.
 Luckily, it’s not that complicated.
 Just collect and store the rainwater that falls on your property.

-This May Also Interest You: Cleaning Gutters Doesn’t Have to Be Gut-Wrenching.
-Here’s a Step-by-Step Guide
+This May Also Interest You: How to Make a Rain Barrel: A 4-Step DIY Guide

 Here’s a look at the average price — plus the legal restrictions — of installing a system for rainwater collection.